INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 |Number of files downloaded| 593.118 files SHP and GPKG |
 |Number of GB downloaded| 2.628,71 GB |

-[**General Direction of Cadastre**](https://www.catastro.meh.es/) is responsible for the formation and maintenance of the Real Estate Cadastre as well as the dissemination of cadastral information (Addresses, Buildings, Cadastral parcels data sets).
+[**General Directorate for Cadastre**](https://www.catastro.meh.es/) is responsible for the formation and maintenance of the Real Estate Cadastre as well as the dissemination of cadastral information (Addresses, Buildings, Cadastral parcels data sets).

 - INSPIRE GML (through WFS and ATOM services) continuing being used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain by law and buildings are published in 2D and 3D through the OGC API Feature on [GeoE3 proyect](https://geoe3.eu/).